tdryer/hangups/docs/proto.rst

 ..
-This file was automatically generated from hangups/hangouts.proto and should be be edited directly.
+This file was automatically generated from hangups/hangouts.proto and should not be edited directly.

 DoNotDisturbSetting
 -------------------